As India grieves train crash that killed 275, relatives wait for bodies of loved ones

 At least 123 trains scheduled to pass through Odisha were either cancelled or delayed after the accident, Indian railways said Sunday.
 The disruption led air fares to Odisha to spike, prompting India’s civil aviation ministry to warn airlines over abnormal surges in pricing.

-Usman Ansari, who came from Bihar to collect the body of his brother-in-law, Kasim Mia, said he took one train to Howrah in West Bengal state, and then another to Kharagpur, in the same state.
+Usman Ansari, who came from Bihar to collect the body of his brother-in-law, Kasim Mia, said spent 24 hours on the road.
+He first took a train to Howrah in West Bengal state, and then another to Kharagpur, in the same state.
 From there he, along with two other friends, took a bus to the site of the crash, where they were told the bodies had been moved to Bhubaneswar.

-The three of them rented a car to drive to the hospital, where Ansari was finally able to identify and collect his brother-in-law’s body after a 24-hour journey.
+The three of them rented a car to drive to the hospital, where Ansari was finally able to identify and collect his brother-in-law’s body.

-“Kasim used to say he wanted to do everything for his children,” he said, adding that compensation promised by the federal government would help take care of Kasim’s four young children.
+“Kasim used to say he wanted to do everything for his children,” he said, adding that compensation promised by the federal government would help take care of the man’s four young children.

-Authorities recommended on Sunday that India’s Central Bureau of Investigations, which probes major criminal cases in the country, open an investigation into the crash.
+Authorities recommended on Sunday that India’s Central Bureau of Investigations, which probes major criminal cases, open an investigation into the crash.

 Meanwhile Sunday evening, some train traffic was restored on the tracks where the crash happened, after two days of repair work in which hundreds of workers with excavators removed mangled debris of the trains.